 Pneumothorax — a collapsed lung — occurs when air enters the pleural space.
 Primary spontaneous PTX affects healthy individuals; secondary occurs with underlying lung disease; catamenial PTX recurs with menstruation

-Without surgery, spontaneous pneumothorax has a recurrence rate of up to 50%.
-Keyhole bullectomy and pleurodesis significantly reduces this risk and is recommended after a second episode
+Without surgery, a spontaneous pneumothorax recurs in around one in three people after a first episode, rising after a second.
+Keyhole bullectomy with pleurectomy substantially reduces this risk and is recommended after a second episode

 Dr Okiror is co-PI at GSTT for the NIHR-funded PRO-SEAL trial (ISRCTN15099654) — evaluating suction, endobronchial valve placement, and blood patch pleurodesis for persistent air leak in secondary PTX